-Our cash, cash equivalents and short-term investments as of March 31, 2020 consisted of \$170.4 million in bank deposits, money market funds and available-for-sale securities.
+Our cash, cash equivalents and short-term investments as of June 30, 2020 consisted of \$231.4 million in bank deposits, money market funds and available-for-sale securities.
 Such interest-earning instruments carry a degree of interest rate risk.
 The goals of our investment policy are liquidity and capital preservation; we do not enter into investments for trading or speculative purposes and have not used any derivative financial instruments to manage our interest rate exposure.
 We believe that we do not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short-term nature of our cash and cash equivalents.

-As of March 31, 2020, we had \$16.5 million in variable rate debt outstanding.
-In February 2020, we refinanced the term loan that provides us with a supplemental term loan in the amount of \$16.5 million.
-The supplemental term loan requires monthly repayments of principal starting as early as June 2021, subject to a contingent deferral if certain milestones are met.
+As of June 30, 2020, we had \$16.5 million in variable rate debt outstanding.
+In February 2020, we refinanced our existing term loan by means of a supplemental term loan in the amount of \$16.5 million.
+The supplemental term loan requires monthly repayments of principal starting as early as June 2021, subject to a contingent deferral if we meet certain milestones, discussed further in Note 6 to Item 1- Financial Statements, above.
 The supplemental term loan matures on December 1, 2023 and accrues interest at a floating per annum rate equal to the greater of the Prime Rate minus 1.25% and 3.5%.
-The interest rate on the term loan was 3.5% as of March 31, 2020.
+The interest rate on the term loan was 3.5% as of June 30, 2020.